faribakhosravani/PlanetaryGeophysics/README.md

 <img width="2028" height="656" alt="Cover" src="https://github.com/user-attachments/assets/853df9dc-2fb6-4330-99ae-d44a5dc64988" />

 **PlanetaryGeophysics** is an open-source research project focused on analyzing and visualizing geophysical datasets from planetary bodies across the solar system.
-The project provides tools to explore topography, seismicity, and magnetic field dynamics—enabling planetary scientists and enthusiasts to gain insights into tectonics, interior structure, and surface processes beyond Earth...
+The project provides tools to explore topography, seismicity, and magnetic field dynamics—enabling planetary scientists and enthusiasts to gain insights into tectonics, interior structure, and surface processes beyond Earth..

 ---